peteroupc/peteroupc.github.io/randomfunc.md

       end
     END METHOD

-(Ways to adapt `Normal2` to output only one random number at a time, rather than two, are outside the scope of this document.
-The name `Normal` is used in this document to represent a method that returns only one normally-distributed random number rather than two.)

-The following method implements a ratio-of-uniforms technique and can be used instead of or in addition to `Normal2` above.
+The following method implements a ratio-of-uniforms technique and can be used instead of or in addition to the polar method above.

     METHOD Normal(mu, sigma)
         bmp = sqrt(2.0/exp(1.0)) // about 0.8577638849607068